webplantmedia/wpc-insert-code/README.md

 ## Description ##

 This plugin makes it easy for you to add custom scripts to the head and footer sections of your site.
-A theme can also add theme support to enable the insert of custom scripts at the top of a page, above header, below header, above content, and below content.
+A theme can also add theme support to enable the insert of custom code (HTML, Javascript, and CSS) at the top of a page, above header, below header, above content, and below content.

 [Live Demo & Documentation](http://webplantmedia.com/starter-themes/wordpresscanvas/features/plugins/wpc-insert-code/)